mkzineb/adabyte/README.md

 # Status

-AdaByte is a first Vesion of a minimal Wasm Runtime for Wasm
+AdaByte is a first Vesion of a minimal Wasm Runtime in Ada/SPARK

-# Futur improvements

 # Inspirations

 Big thanks to the authors of the following projects, which have inspired and influenced AdaByte

 - [Fourth interpreter](https://www.teamten.com/lawrence/projects/forth-interpreter/) - interpreter